 It is intended that the project will achieve a minimum 3 star rating on this section of the Midland Highway.

-The Australian Government has committed $13,920,962 to this project with the Tasmanian Government to contribute the balance.
+The Australian Government committed $13.2 million to this project with the Tasmanian Government contributing $3.3 million.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional